rocketheat/Udacity_AutoFlying_Estimation/README.md

 **Hint: see section 7.3.2 of [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj) for a refresher on the magnetometer update.**

+#### Answer:
+I calculated the difference between estimated and measured yaw angle and then updated the hPrime matrix as oulined in quation 58 in Estimation for Quadrotors

 ### Step 5: Closed Loop + GPS Update ###